 How can I get support from family, friends, coworkers or community?

 Hmm–wait a minute– how can I be good at something if I’ve never done it before?

 You realize it won’t be easy, but nothing worth doing ever is!
 So you prepare yourself for the challenge!

 What will I discover if I try something new?

 What will I learn if I fail and it doesn’t go according to plan?

 How will I grow stronger from doing something hard?

 So the next time FEAR knocks on your door, let her in, but remind her that you’ve already heard what she had to say, you need her to hang out in the next room, and you’ll let her know when you’re ready to talk.

 “Thanks for coming to visit,” Fear, you say, “but I’m busy right now.
 I am working on this thing that I wanna do and I need the space and time to do it!”

 I’d love to hear from you!
-To share your thoughts and feedback, scroll down to the comments below.
+Share your thoughts and feedback in the comments below.